 Can my other children visit me at the hospital?

-Yes, at this stage our maternity education and parenting classes continue.
+Yes, our antenatal classes continue.

 Do I need to call ahead before coming to the Maternity Unit?

-Please call Ashford Hospital on 08 8375 5237 at any time to get guidance and reassurance from one of our experienced Midwives.
+If you think you may be in labour, please call Ashford Hospital on 08 8375 5237 at any time to get guidance from one of our experienced Midwives.

-Unfortunately, due to social distancing requirements, only your partner / support person is able to be present during childbirth (including labour ward and operating theatre).
+Only one (1) partner / support person is able to be present during childbirth (including labour ward and operating theatre).